tundish/blathnaid/app/tale.rst

 off by obscure ways to get back to his hiding place.

 A couple of the Guard were more alert than the others, and they tried to run after him.
-But being on parade they were wearing the newest and shiniest armour, and they were quite badly injured.
+But being on parade they had been wearing the newest and shiniest armour, consequently they got quite badly injured in the chase.

 Escape
 ------